octobox/octobox/openshift/OPENSHIFT_INSTALLATION.md

 It could be that the project name is already taken.
 Just use another name then.

-Now you are access to process the template right now:
+Now you are able to process the template right now:

 ![OpenShift process template](images/openshift_process_template.png)

 -----

-So why not ?
-Select "Process the template" and "continue" It's now time to fill out the template parameters:
+Select "Process the template" and "continue".
+It's now time to fill out the template parameters:

 ![OpenShift template parameters](images/openshift_template_params.png)